DHTMLX/gantt-docs/data/api/refs/gantt_props.md

 - api/gantt_autoscroll_speed_config.md - defines the speed of autoscrolling (in ms) while dragging a task or link out of the current browser screen
 - api/gantt_autosize_config.md - forces the Gantt chart to automatically change its size to show all tasks without scrolling
 - api/gantt_autosize_min_width_config.md - sets the minimum width (in pixels) that the Gantt chart can take in the horizontal 'autosize' mode
-- api/gantt_branch_loading_config.md - enables the dynamic loading in the Gantt chart
+- api/gantt_branch_loading_config.md - enables dynamic loading in the Gantt chart
 - api/gantt_branch_loading_property_config.md - specifies that the task has children that are not yet loaded from the backend
 - api/gantt_buttons_left_config.md - stores a collection of buttons resided in the left bottom corner of the lightbox
 - api/gantt_buttons_right_config.md - stores a collection of buttons resided in the right bottom corner of the lightbox